Why conflict resolution training is important for transport workers

 “It’s a very sad indictment on our society… …Our bus and taxi drivers are vulnerable and an attack could come at any time.”

 Mr Simmonds has therefore called for safety measures to be taken by transport companies to fit safety cages behind the driver seat of the buses.
-This barriers will protect the drivers from the incessant physical abuse, spitting and throwing of objects by the aggressive and abusive passengers.
+These barriers will protect the drivers from the incessant physical abuse, spitting and throwing of objects by the aggressive and abusive passengers.
 But even this is not enough to curtail the issue.

 There’s bound to be an occurrence of aggression from passengers and hence, the importance of conflict resolution training for transport workers can never be overemphasized.
 These drivers should be educated on the causes of passengers’ aggression, as well as the remedies and resolution to protect them from the adverse traumatizing effect that comes with assault.

 Conflict resolution training for transport workers should be organized to enlighten them on these causative factors and how to avoid them.
-They should be trained on how to behave correctly when traveling, recording of mileage so as to prevent dispute when it comes to payment of taxi fares, and speaking politely to passengers.
+They should be trained on how to behave correctly when travelling, recording of mileage so as to prevent dispute when it comes to payment of taxi fares, and speaking politely to passengers.
 This training will improve the overall driver-passenger relationship, thereby reducing the chances of passengers going all berserk.